Principal Investigator

 Lynne received her PhD from Massachusetts Institute of Technology.
 For her graduate thesis, she uncovered the mechanisms of how amino acids signal within cells to promote growth.
 As a postdoctoral fellow at Harvard Medical School, she developed rapid biochemical methods to profile neuronal organelles as well as deduced how decision making is regulated by multiple key neurotransmitters in the striatum.

-Justin is a junior at BU majoring in biochemistry & molecular biology.
+Justin is a BA/MA student at BU majoring in biochemistry & molecular biology.
 He is interested in how neurotransmitters interact during decision-making.
 In his free time, he enjoys skiing, playing with his dog, and hanging out with friends.

-Tina is a BA/MA student at Boston University, majoring in Cellular Biology, Molecular Biology, and Genetics.
+Tina is a recent BA/MA graduate from Boston University, who majored in Cellular Biology, Molecular Biology, and Genetics.
 She is interested in understanding the molecular basis of how neural signaling contributes to the fundamental processes necessary to meet an organism’s daily needs.
 Outside of lab, she enjoys playing piano and hanging out with friends.

 Graduate Student, MCBB Program